NathanHinthorne/Wave-Function-Collapse-p5js/README.md

 ## Acknowledgements

+The Wave Function Collapse algorithm was created by Maxim Gumin.
+His GitHub repository can be found [here](https://github.com/mxgmn/WaveFunctionCollapse).

 Daniel Shiffman's implementation of WFC was used as a reference for this project.
 His implementation can be found [here](https://github.com/CodingTrain/Wave-Function-Collapse).